pobot-nros/nros-core/README.rst

 for instance.
 It is possible to circumvent it by copying the relevant parts of the dev trees, but this is more a hack than a proven method.

-In addition, because of all the job done under the cover, ROS shows a bit sluggish on constraint targets, even for quite powerful ones such as Rasppberry or BeagleBoneBlack.
-Even on comfortable laptops, a noticeable delay can be observed between the moment an event is published by a node and the moment a subscriber displays it.
+In addition, because a lot of job is done under the cover, ROS shows a bit sluggish on constraint targets, even for quite powerful ones such as Raspberry or BeagleBoneBlack.
+Even on comfortable laptops, a noticeable delay can be sometimes observed between the moment an event is published by a node and the moment a subscriber displays it.

 The intent of ``nROS`` is to take inspiration from the ROS model, and